 Although there are some physical factors that contribute to depression, SAD usually occurs as a part of a complex psychiatric problem.
 With the help of a mental health professional, an evaluation of your symptoms will indicate whether you are suffering from seasonal depression or any other mood disorder.

 The light therapy is not only safe but also well tolerated.
 However, it is important to discuss it with your doctor if you are diabetic or taking some medications for another underlying condition.
 Bright light therapy can trigger hypomanic or manic symptoms in patients suffering from bipolar affective disorder.
 In such patients, the bright light therapy requires a close medical supervision.

 Tips for Preventing Seasonal Depression

-If you have been diagnosed with seasonal disorder at one time, there are some things you can try to keep it at bay.
+If you have been diagnosed with the seasonal disorder at one time, there are some things you can try to keep it at bay.

 - Always use a lighting box at the start of every fall season, even if you don’t experience any symptoms associated with SAD.